We have either enjoyed these ourselves or had reports from other guests...

 Both the Coddy Shack (on the road into Looe with plenty of parking) and Catch (in the centre of Looe) are great.
 We suggest if you are bringing it back go to the Coddy Shack, or go to Catch and eat it on the harbour or beach.
 Both get very busy between 6pm and 7.30pm in the holiday season.
 Recently the queues at the Coddy Shack have been very long.

 The best in Looe are from Sarah's Pasty Shop in Buller Street.
 The queues can look long but they move quite quickly.
-Several national chains have moved in on the Cornish pasty - both Cornish Bakehouse and Cornish Bakery are in Looe - whilst they sell perfectly good pasties it is nice to support a local Cornish firm if you can.
-Another option away from the coast are Paul Bray in Tideford (you can usually park in the little lane next to the shop).
-The shop in Minions also apparently does good pasties - we haven't tried them but we'll put that right soon.
+Several national chains have moved in on the Cornish pasty - both Cornish Bakehouse and Cornish Bakery are in Looe - whilst they sell perfectly good pasties they are not based in the county - so it is nice to support a local Cornish firm if you can.
+Another option away from the coast is Paul Bray in Tideford (you can usually park in the little lane next to the shop).

 The Hayloft (just the other side of the A38 – but don’t try to walk).
 We have had glowing reports from guests this year and we recently went ourselves - fantastic.
 Beautifully cooked food and lovely staff.